Note: A related chart collection is now updated with more recent data.

 Although the aging population in the U.S. explains some of the growth in health spending, compared to other wealthy countries, the U.S. has a younger average age (38 years old vs. 42 years old) and smaller percent of the population over the age of 65 (14% vs. 18% on average).

 A large body of research has examined the ways in which income can significantly influence health outcomes.
-People who are lower income are less likely than those with higher incomes to report being in good health, and there is a growing disparity in the life expectancies of low and high income Americans.
+People with a lower income are less likely than those with higher incomes to report being in good health, and there is a growing disparity in the life expectancies of low and high income Americans.
 While income is also correlated with behavioral factors that can influence health, recent research has found that these factors only explain some of the difference in outcomes between low and high income people.

 The U.S. has a higher degree of income inequality than comparably wealthy countries